This page provides information and forms (applications, certificates, and notices) related to amusement devices.

 Application for registration of an amusement device (PDF 55 KB)

-Every permit application must be made at least 3 days before the applicant intends to use the amusement device and if the device is re-sited, then a new permit is required.
+Every permit application must be made to the appropriate local authority at least 3 days before the applicant intends to use the amusement device and if the device is re-sited, then a new permit is required.

 • Book an amusement device inspection, and

-• Complete and provide an application for a permit to operate an amusement device to the appropriate Territorial Authority (Council).
+• Complete and provide an application for a permit to operate an amusement device to the appropriate Local Authority (Council).

 • For 1 device, for the first 7 days of proposed operation or part thereof, $11.50